marcogutto/wildfly-postgres/README.md

 DB_PORT - port of database
 DB_NAME - name of the database
-DB_USER - username used for connection to database DB_PASS - password user for connection to database The connection string is then created as jdbc:postgresql://$DB_HOST:$DB_PORT/$DB_NAME more details see startWithPostgres.sh
+DB_USER - username used for connection to database DB_PASS - password user for connection to database The connection string is then created as jdbc:postgresql://$DB_HOST:$DB_PORT/$DB_NAME more details see startSetup.sh
 There is possibility to copy a cli file into $CLI_DIR all the cli files will be run by jboss-cli at startup time.

 # Test